flenniken/statictea/docs/messages.md

     "No template name.
 Use -h for help.", ## wNoTemplateName "Invalid position: got $1.", ## wInvalidPosition
-    "The end position is less that the start position.", ## wEndLessThenStart "The substring was not found and no default parameter.", ## wSubstringNotFound "The resulting duplicated string must be under 1024 characters, got: $1.", ## wDupStringTooLong "Specify parameters in pairs.", ## wPairParameters
+    "The end position is less that the start position.", ## wEndLessThenStart "The substring was not found and no default argument.", ## wSubstringNotFound "The resulting duplicated string must be under 1024 characters, got: $1.", ## wDupStringTooLong "Specify arguments in pairs.", ## wPairParameters
-    "None of the case conditions match and no else case.", ## wMissingElse "You cannot assign to an existing variable.", ## wImmutableVars "Expected four parameters.", ## wExpected4Parameters
+    "None of the case conditions match and no else case.", ## wMissingElse "You cannot assign to an existing variable.", ## wImmutableVars "",                     ## wExpected4Parameters
     "Invalid length: $1.",  ## wInvalidLength
+    "",                     ## wMissingReplacement
-    "Invalid number of parameters, the pattern and replacement come in pairs.", ## wMissingReplacement "Expected a list.",     ## wExpectedList
+    "Expected a list.",     ## wExpectedList
     "Expected / or \\.",    ## wExpectedSeparator
     "The variables f, g, h, l, s and t are reserved variable names.", ## wReservedNameSpaces